How Much Time Is There To Bring A Wrongful Death Claim?

 But these claims need to be filed within certain time limits (referred to as the statute of limitations) in Pennsylvania.
 Once this time passes, you are no longer able to bring a claim.

 Lauren Levin Geary and her professional team recognize that it takes time to grieve and this may be the most stressful time in your life.
-Please know that we are here for you.
-You do not have an infinite time to seek justice for your loved one however.
+Please know that she is here for you.
+You do not have an infinite time to seek justice for your loved one, however.
 With more than 25 years of experience, attorney Lauren Levin Geary can provide straightforward legal advice and tailored solutions.

 Time passes quickly; do not wait.
 Get a free consultation by calling 215-656-4050.

-In Pennsylvania, there are two types of claims that surviving family members who have lost a loved one.
+In Pennsylvania, there are two types of claims that surviving family members who have lost a loved one can make.
 They include:

-- Survival actions – are based on pain and suffering caused by the injury in the hours, days or weeks before a death.
+- Survival actions – based on pain and suffering caused by the injury in the hours, days or weeks before a death

 To bring these types of claims the general timing rules require filing within two years.
 For a wrongful death claim, this means filing within two years of a death.
 For survival actions, the deadline is two years from the date of an injury.